 You have taken a great deal of time and care to sift through resumes and LinkedIn profiles to find the right candidates to interview.
-But do you have the right hiring process set up?
-Is it implemented consistently to accurately compare candidates?
-Do you have a process at all?
+But without the right hiring process that’s implemented consistently, it’s challenging to accurately compare candidates and hire effectively.

 It’s important to have your hiring process established before you start interviewing.
 This will help ensure that you learn the right information about each candidate and that you’re consistent across all prospects.
 To do this, make sure you know what you’re looking for at each stage of the interviewing process—from your initial phone call, to your own in-person interview and interviews with other team members.

 Make sure you also know how and where your information will be shared among existing staff.

 For larger firms, this is something to work through with your hiring manager and recruiting department.
 For smaller firms, process is even more important, as the onus is on you to keep everyone aligned.

 It’s worth noting that the hiring process is typically different for junior and senior employees.
 Both come with different expectations, so you need to ask different questions for each type of interview.